AbdullahUsayeed/UCAD/README.md

 ## The Problem

-A brilliant engineer had a hardware product ready to launch.
+A young engineer had a hardware product ready to launch.
 The circuit boards were done.
 The firmware was done.
 Then he opened a CAD tool.

 Months passed.
 The product never shipped.